landru27/drop-sort/README.md

 # Groups

-**TODO** : the list of items changes with each Minecraft version; this section should be a general discription, with the focus on the next section, about reviewing and customizing the groupings
+**TODO** : the list of items changes with each Minecraft version; this section should be a general description, with the focus on the section below about reviewing and customizing the categories

 **TODO** : auto-generate a summary of the categories while generating the datapack from source